 ...
 But Apple’s way ahead of that: the new macbrook pro has no SD card socket.
 My fourth hit when I googled “macbook missing SD socket” was some fawning macintosh fan drip claiming it was the camera companies’ fault for not zooming-up the wifi or blue something or whatever he was babbling about....

 But the LOL got an HP laptop where, as we discovered when we tried it, the SD socket works! ...
 I am so jealous.
 My last HPs, a laptop and a desktop, behaved so shamefully I’ve stayed away from the brand for years, but who knows; perhaps I’ll have to reconsider. ...
 Particularly since Asus appears to be floundering, at least judging by my 12/17 Asus VivoBook F510UA FHD Laptop — no longer available, maybe for good reason, since I finally had to “recover” idiot Windows in a 4-hour operation, after some stupid asus program BhcMgr.exe would hang-up the startup. ...
-Really, I expect Windows to constantly complain about missing programs, but this stalled the boot — a great tradition in really stupid software, what asks at some moment “What’s your favorite color?” or some equally idiotic question, like how some program one has never heard of is missing, and then offers nothing to do about it, but click the obviously inappropriate “OK”.
+Really, I expect Windows to constantly complain about missing programs, but this stalled the boot — a great tradition in really stupid software, what asks at some crucial moment “What’s your favorite color?” or some equally unnecessary query, like how some program one has never heard of is missing, and then offers nothing to do about it but click the obviously inappropriate “OK”.
 This is the kind of stupidity we pay for in a brand name, and I’m afraid Asus is now that brand. ...
 My computer herd includes numerous discarded Asii of the LOL, and I guess I should’ve noticed the trend....